Rightpoint/android-template/README.md

 ## Post Generation
 There are a number things that you still need to take care of to get your newly generated project up and running:
-1. Enter `./gradlew configureGitHooks` into the terminal to take advantage of the pre-defined git hooks.
-2. Run Gradle Sync in Android Studio to make sure you can build the project.
+1. Run Gradle Sync in Android Studio to make sure you can build the project.
-3. Generate 3 keystores for your project:
+2. Generate 3 keystores for your project:
     * Generate a keystore for the develop, sprint and beta tracks
     * Make sure to add the actual keystore files to the repository
     * **DO NOT SAVE THE KEYSTORE CREDENTIALS TO THE REPO, USE 1PASSWORD!**